-- Monitoring and Compliance reporting on the new Papatotara whitebait habitat project (completed March 2019). - Ongoing monitoring of the whitebait habitats -Whitehead Suite (built in March 2009), McCulloch Suite (constructed March 2012) and Inder Wetland (built February 2015), at the mouth of the Waiau River. - Completion of 6 HEA projects protecting 3.8 km (18.32 ha) of streams, wetlands and their riparian margins, involving 5.3 km of fencing. - Completion of 4 joint Waiau Trust/QEII Trust projects protecting 33.6 ha of wetlands, streams and bush habitat, involving 5.9 km of fencing. - Investigation of 8 potential new wetland and stream riparian protection projects. - Maintaining the predator trap network at Rakatu/Redcliff wetlands. - Maintaining the predator trap network at the Whitebait project. - The ongoing relationships between the Waiau Trust and the QEII National Trust, Landcorp Farming Ltd and Meridian Energy Ltd. - The ongoing implementation of macroinvertebrate/electric fishing long-term monitoring programme in Te Anau basin sub-catchments in conjunction with Environment Southland. - The second year of implementing the Wairaki Wetland project, including; planting using contractors and with local school children, weed control, completion of the public access, and signage. - Completion of Land and Water Science's work to assist the Trust in developing its strategic direction for the next ten years.
+- Monitoring and Compliance reporting on the Papatotara whitebait habitat project. - Ongoing monitoring and maintenance of the whitebait habitats -Whitehead Suite (built in March 2009), McCulloch Suite (constructed March 2012) and Inder Wetland (built February 2015), at the mouth of the Waiau River. - Completion of 6 HEA projects protecting 4.4 km (18.66 ha) of streams, wetlands and their riparian margins, involving 7.2 km of fencing. - Completion of 1 joint Waiau Trust/QEII Trust projects protecting 9.87 ha of wetlands, streams and bush habitat, involving 2.9 km of fencing. - Investigation of 6 potential new wetland and stream riparian protection projects. - Maintaining the predator trap network at Rakatu/Redcliff wetlands. - Maintaining the predator trap network at the Whitebait project. - The ongoing relationships between the Waiau Trust and the QEII National Trust, Landcorp Farming Ltd and Meridian Energy Ltd. - The ongoing implementation of macroinvertebrate/electric fishing long-term monitoring programme in Te Anau basin sub-catchments in conjunction with Environment Southland. - The third year of implementing the Wairaki Wetland project, primarily planting and weed control using contractors.